vippsas/vipps-woocommerce/readme.txt

  * 'vippsInit'  - runs when a page with a Vipps button is initialzed

 == Changelog ==

+= 2019.04.xx version 1.1.14 =
+* Wrapped "Buy now"-text in buttons in a SPAN to allow for easier styling
+* Fixed error in instantiating Shipping Rates for Express Checkout orders (Thanks to Gaute Terland Nilsen @ ewn.no for reporting and debugging)
+* Small bugfixes

 = 2019.03.11 version 1.1.13 =
 * New compatibility mode for "Buy now" for products that need special configuration.
 You can choose this in the backend, and the purchase will be made in a more compatible manner which is _slightly_ less smooth.